-A Fostoria woman admitted she violated the terms of her community control.
+A Fostoria woman admitted she violated the terms of her intervention in lieu of conviction.

 Shannon L. Tiell, 40, admitted the violation during a hearing in Seneca County Common Pleas Court Judge Michael Kelbley’s courtroom.

-Kelbley continued her three years of community control and ordered her to complete a treatment program at Surest Path Recovery Center, Bloomville, court records state.
+Kelbley continued her intervention in lieu of conviction and ordered her to complete a treatment program at Surest Path Recovery Center, Bloomville, court records state.

 In February 2015, Tiell had pleaded guilty to a charge of theft, a fifth-degree felony, and was ordered to serve a three-year period of rehabilitation.

 Two Tiffin men indicted

 Two men were indicted by a Seneca County grand jury.